Oil falls to two-week lows as OPEC+ seen easing supply curbs

 The U.S. 3-2-1 crack spread and the gasoline crack spread closed at their highest since April 2020.

-Additional reporting by Noah Browning in London and Yuka Obayashi in Tokyo; Editing by Marguerita Choy and David Gregorio
+Additional reporting by Devika Krishna Kumar in New York, Noah Browning in London and Yuka Obayashi in Tokyo; Editing by Marguerita Choy, David Gregorio and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.